davybrion/companysite-dotnet/content/blog/2009-08-build-your-own-data-access-layer-out-of-the-box-crud-functionality.md

 Note: This post is part of a series.
 Be sure to read the introduction <a href="/blog/2009/08/build-your-own-data-access-layer-series/">here</a>.

-One thing that i consider an absolute must-have in any data access layer is the ability to perform CRUD operations out-of-the-box without having to write any code to enable these operations.
+One thing that I consider an absolute must-have in any data access layer is the ability to perform CRUD operations out-of-the-box without having to write any code to enable these operations.
 Once your data access layer knows about your classes and your tables, CRUD operations should 'just work'.

 As you've seen in the <a href="/blog/2009/08/build-your-own-data-access-layer-mapping-classes-to-tables/">previous post</a> of this series, the TableInfo class offers a couple of methods to automatically build the required SQL statements for CRUD actions.
 With these statements, we can easily create SqlCommand instances for all CRUD operations.

-First of all, i use the following helper method to easily add a SqlParameter to a SqlCommand:
+First of all, I use the following helper method to easily add a SqlParameter to a SqlCommand:

 <script src="https://gist.github.com/3684982.js?file=s1.cs"></script>